cknips/isaac10ui_demo/README.md

   - `bin/rake db:migrate`

 These steps merely create one table named "customers" with the fields stated above.
-Notice that this application was made to be used to test against a local running instance of isaac10 or to be deployed and be used to test against the staging-environment of isaac10.
+Notice that this application was made to be used to test against a local running instance of isaac10 or to be deployed and be used to test against isaac10.
 Because this application is part of a continuous-integration-setup its containing tests (with Selenium/Capybara) are either using a running local instance or a deployed version of this app.
 All settings regarding this (`Capybaara.app_host` etc.) should be self-explanatory.
 #### Environment variables
 Besides standard variables like `RAILS_ENV` there are a few more for controlling the tests:
-- `TEST_AGAINST_HEROKU` is set when the app is deployed and the contained selenium-tests should use the deployed instance to test against the staging environment
+- `TEST_AGAINST_HEROKU` is set when the app is deployed and the contained selenium-tests should use the deployed instance to test against isaac10.
 - `SELENIUM_BROWSER` can be set to `chrome` for running the tests using the chromedriver.
 If set to anything else or nothing Firefox will be used.
 ## isaac10 functionality
 ### Display of products